primitive/frontstrap/packages/frontstrap/README.md

 3. If deploying to Vercel install WordPress to a sub directory e.g. - wp.example.com
 4. Posts permalink set set to: Custom Structure e.g. - `/posts/%postname%/`
 5. Set homepage to a static page
-6. Some features may require the use of the [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin
+6. Custom Post Types feature require the use of the [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin

 ### Installation & Development